bsc-pm/ompss-ee/05-ompss+dlb/lub/README.rst

 **Goals of this exercise**

- * Run the instrumented version of LUB and analise the Paraver trace.
+ * Run the instrumented version of LUB and analyse the Paraver trace.
  * Enable DLB options.
-Run and analise the Paraver trace.
+Run and analyse the Paraver trace.
  * Run the multirun.sh script and compare the execution performance with and without DLB.